Blog graphic: A Guide to Brand Strategy article.

 2. Establish your purpose

-Your purpose is crucial to identify, simplify, and communicate clearly.
+It’s crucial to identify, simplify, and communicate your purpose clearly.
 Why does your brand exist?
 What does it believe in?
 These are the connection points that create real relationships with your customers.
 If you want to get this right, revisit Simon Sinek’s inspiring TEDx Talk on why great brand leaders inspire action.

 When your brand has a strong purpose, customers buy from you because they identify with what you stand for.
 It could be a social purpose like Toms, an environmental purpose like Dr. Bronner’s, or the desire to make technology beautiful and easy to use like Apple.
 If you’re in information security or network services, your purpose could be to protect communities and families by building secure networks for government and public agencies.